 Must Visit Spots

-Bhagbatpur Crocodile Project: It is a crocodile breeding farm in Bhgbatpur area.
-It can be easily accessed from Namkhanaand – the hatchery of largest estuarine crocodiles.
+It is a crocodile breeding farm in the Bhgbatpur area.
+It can be easily accessed from Namkhanaand – the hatchery of the largest estuarine crocodiles.

-Piyali Island: Located 72 KMs from Kolkata, Piyali is the gateway to Sundarbans.
+Located 72 km from Kolkata, Piyali is the gateway to Sundarbans.
 The Piyali River flows through the island and adds charm to its natural beauty.
-Here, you can enjoy nature’s walk, boat rides and bird watching.
+Here, you can enjoy nature’s walk, boat rides, and bird watching.

 Reaching Sundarban National Park

 The Indian side of the Sundarbans lies in close proximity to Kolkata.
-Kolkata is a metro city and capital of West Bengal.
-Hence, adequate transportation through road, rail and air means is available to connect you to rest of India as well as the world.
+Kolkata is a metro city and the capital of West Bengal.
+Hence, adequate transportation through road, rail, and air means are available to connect you to the rest of India as well as the world.
 Kolkata has its own international airport and a much-frequented railway head.

 - Godkhali Port